Carlota Joaquina of Spain: Life in the Portuguese court

-The climate in the Bragança court differed in many respects from that of the cheerful Spanish court.
-While in other parts of Europe they represented the mark of a new society based on the Age of Enlightenment principles, in Portugal the Catholic Church still imposed norms prohibiting all types of amusement.
-The dramatization of comedies was banned, including the performance of dances and parties.
-The reign of Queen Maria I was marked by the rise of a conservative group of the nobility and clergy of Portugal; an extremely "boredom" environment, as defined by Dowager Queen Mariana Victoria (Carlota Joaquina's great-aunt).
-In this way, Carlota Joaquina found herself in the midst of a very religious and austere environment, in contrast to the extravagance and the happiness to which she was accustomed.
-Despite this, her relationship with her mother-in-law was very tender, as the letters exchanged between them proved.
-The joy and vivacity of Carlota were responsible for the rare hours of relaxation of the Queen.
+The atmosphere at the Portuguese court differed in many respects from that of the lively Spanish court.
+While in other parts of Europe court life increasingly reflected the ideals of the Enlightenment and a changing society, in Portugal the Catholic Church continued to impose strict norms that prohibited most forms of entertainment.
+The staging of comedies was forbidden, as were dances and court festivities.
+The reign of Queen Maria I was characterized by the ascendancy of a conservative faction within the Portuguese nobility and clergy, creating an environment described by the Dowager Queen Mariana Victoria, Carlota Joaquina’s great-aunt, as one of extreme monotony.
+As a result, Carlota Joaquina found herself immersed in a deeply religious and austere setting, in stark contrast to the extravagance and gaiety to which she had been accustomed.
+Nevertheless, her relationship with her mother-in-law was affectionate, as evidenced by the correspondence exchanged between them.
+Carlota’s natural cheerfulness and vivacity provided the Queen with rare moments of relaxation and amusement.

-Her more liberal habits and customs differed in many ways from that of other women at court.
-Quite traditional in relation to female behavior, Portuguese men disapproved of the ease with which Carlota Joaquina transited in public space, her performance in the political field and her distemper in the family routine.
-Since most Portuguese women were deprived of social life, Carlota Joaquina's offending behavior allowed some malicious rumors about her in the court.
-Some of them were prejudiced, like the Duchess of Abrantès, wife of the French General Junot, who later invaded Portugal.
-During her time in Lisbon, Madame Junot had ridiculed Carlota Joaquina both for her manner of acting and for her attire, and she had vilified her as an extremely ugly woman.
+Her more liberal habits and customs differed markedly from those of other women at court.
+Adhering to traditional expectations of female conduct, Portuguese men disapproved of the ease with which Carlota Joaquina moved within public spaces, her involvement in political matters, and her perceived lack of restraint in domestic life.
+As most Portuguese women were largely excluded from social life, her conduct was regarded as provocative and gave rise to malicious rumors within the court.
+Some of these criticisms were openly prejudiced, notably those expressed by the Duchess of Abrantès, the wife of the French general Jean-Andoche Junot, who would later invade Portugal.
+During her stay in Lisbon, Madame Junot mocked Carlota Joaquina for both her behavior and her manner of dress, and portrayed her in highly derogatory terms, even depicting her as exceedingly unattractive:

+Her ugliness, her dirty and disheveled hair, her very thin and purplish lips adorned with a thick mustache, her teeth, uneven like Pan's flute" [...]
+I couldn't convince myself that she was a woman, and yet I knew of facts at that time that amply proved the contrary.